By: Halina Radchenko

 If you have been injured as a result of a motor vehicle accident, don’t be afraid to speak up at the scene of the accident and request medical attention; know that you may be eligible for No-Fault benefits.

 In addition to no-fault benefits you may also be in a position to file a personal injury lawsuit.
-If you would like a cost free evaluation of your right to bring a lawsuit, you can contact the law firm of Hach & Rose, LLP, at (212) 779-0057 or via email at firstname.lastname@example.org.
+If you would like a cost free evaluation of your right to bring a lawsuit, you can contact the car accident lawyers of Hach & Rose, LLP, at (212) 779-0057 or via email at firstname.lastname@example.org.
+Our skilled personal injury attorneys have earned the trust of countless New York injury victims over the last two decades by helping them get results.
+Our firm will thoroughly investigate your accident and determine whether you are entitled to compensation for your injuries.